We use our proprietary methodology to produce these rankings. Learn more →

 Ithaca, New York

 Cornell founded its Game Design undergraduate program in 2001, making it one of the oldest and the first to be founded by an Ivy League school.
 Cornell offers a Minor in Game Design through the College of Arts and Sciences.
-Students gain interdisciplinary networking experience through the Game Design Initiative (GDI).
-Cornell has put students in companies and studios such as:

 • Nintendo